30456 - STATISTICS - MODULE 1 (THEORY AND METHODS)

 The aim of the course is to provide students with a first introduction to the main concepts of statistical thinking, both descriptive and inferential.
 The most relevant techniques for collecting and analyzing data are first explored.
 The course then introduces the fundamental principles of probability theory and random variables, as a basis for better understanding the point estimation theory.
 The focus is on analyzing real data, illustrating some of the methods and concepts with the help of the statistical software R.

 The course focuses on the following main topics:

 - Basic univariate exploratory data analysis: frequency distributions, graphical representations, summary statistics of centrality and variability.

-- Basic bivariate exploratory data analysis: contingency tables, summary statistics of association and linear association, simple linear regression model.
+- Basic bivariate exploratory data analysis: contingency tables, summary statistics of linear association, simple linear regression model.

 - Probability: elementary set theory, events, algebras, axiomatic definition, conditional probability and elementary rules of calculus, Bayes' rule.

 - Random variables: discrete and continuous distribution, expectation and moments, common families of distributions (Bernoulli, binomial, geometric, Poisson, uniform, normal, negative exponential).

 - Random vectors: joint, marginal and conditional distributions, covariance and correlation coefficient, stochastic independence.

 - Sampling: population and sample, inferential process, sample variability and sampling error, statistics.

 - Sampling from a normal population: sample mean and sample variance properties.